frirsta/milestone-one/README.md

 ### Media
 All images have been taken from <a href="https://www.pexels.com/">Pexels</a>
 All images except te review images and instructor images was taken from <a href="https://www.pexels.com/@yankrukov/">Yan Krukov</a> at Pexels!
+Photo by Yan Krukau: https://www.pexels.com/photo/man-in-white-top-doing-stretching-with-eyes-closed-8436601/ Photo by Yan Krukau: https://www.pexels.com/photo/three-women-meditating-in-a-yoga-class-8436746/ Photo by Yan Krukau: https://www.pexels.com/photo/elderly-people-doing-yoga-8436479/
+<a href="https://www.freepik.com/free-photo/group-sporty-people-child-pose_3954973.htm#query=yoga%20class&position=16&from_view=search&track=robertav1">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/young-yogi-woman-group-people-paschimottanasana-pose_3954988.htm#query=yoga%20class&position=17&from_view=search&track=robertav1#position=17&query=yoga%20class">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-sporty-people-bird-dog-exercise-with-instructor_3954984.htm#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-sporty-people-sukhasana-pose_3955007.htm#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-sporty-people-donkey-pose_3954980.htm#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-young-sporty-people-sitting-sukhasana-exercise_3955016.htm?query=yoga%20class#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-young-sporty-people-sitting-sukhasana-exercise_3954523.htm?query=yoga%20class#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-young-sporty-people-sitting-easy-seat-pose_3954522.htm?query=yoga%20class#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/group-young-sporty-people-meditating-easy-seat-pose_3954518.htm?query=yoga%20class#from_view=detail_alsolike">Image by yanalya</a> on Freepik
+<a href="https://www.freepik.com/free-photo/funny-young-woman-laughing-multi-ethnic-group-fitness-yoga-cl_3954981.htm?query=yoga%20class#from_view=detail_alsolike">Image by yanalya</a> on Freepik
 #### Other
 The commits at the start of the project till about a week ago have not been done properly because my plan was to have this code as a draft.